-A year or so into our time in Singapore years ago, God gave me this same kind of awareness of what He had done there.
-I imagined this kind of conversation with Him when I was hesitant to leave our home and move there,
+A year or so into our time in Singapore years ago, God gave me this same kind of awareness.
+I imagined having this kind of conversation with Him when I was hesitant to leave our home and move there,

 “Oh but Gina, you’re going to meet Wendy, and Krisi, and Fiona, and so many others.
 You’re going to have great memories with your kids at the wobbly train park and the zoo and the children’s library.
 They’re going to talk for years about the Nutella waffles you get at the market.
 It’s going to be so good!”

 Each year back, we celebrate another season of life here.
-It is a time to pile the Ebenezer stones, to claim the goodness of God in this season He’s given us, to look back and see all that He knew He was going to give us here.
+We pile the Ebenezer stones and claim the goodness of God in this season He’s given us.
+We look back and see all that He knew He was going to give us here.

 It’s a new season.
 There’s good to come.
 He goes ahead, preparing it for you.